Motion Twin: Games

-However, a group of fellow players has decided to save Twinoids games and created a platform called Eternal-Twin (with Motion Twin's consent), which aims to re-create as many games as possible without using Adobe Flash Player.
+Following the success of Dead Cells, Motion Twin abandoned its web-based offerings.
+With the end of Adobe Flash Player support on January 1, 2021, those games would be rendered unplayable.
+In order to keep the games online, a group of hobbyist set up Eternal-Twin (with Motion Twin's consent), which aims to re-create as many games as possible without using Adobe Flash Player.
 Thus, those who still want to play after Flash Player's end of life will be able to do so.

-All games developed by Motion Twin, with the exception of Dead Cells, can be accessed and played for free with some games including a premium option (subscriptions and items) which create revenue for the company.
-In 2009, the company had a turnover of 4 million euros.
+Motion Twin has also made the source code for many of its game available to the public under a creative commons license.